 Theatre Performance and Production Scholarships were created to recognize excellence in theatre and the potential for exceptional contributions to the Concordia community.
-Applications are due by Jan.
-7, 2019.
+Applications were due Jan.
+14.

 In order to maintain the award, recipients participate at a significant level as cast or crew members in each main stage and lab theatre production during their time as a Concordia theatre scholar as well as participate in three theatre courses during their first four semesters at Concordia.
 Scholars are required to participate in the program but not major in theatre art.